How Can I Remove My Ex-Partner’s Name from the Mortgage After Separating?

-Answered on 30 October 2019 by Nick Morrey
+Answered on 9 November 2023 by Nick Mendes

 I recently separated from my ex-partner.
 We share a joint mortgage and I’m staying in the property.
-How do I remove their name from the mortgage after we divorce?
+How do I remove their name from the mortgage?

-It’s very common to remove one partner from a joint mortgage after divorce or separation, or even to take out a completely new mortgage in just your name.
+It’s very common to remove one partner's name from a joint mortgage after divorce or separation, or even to take out a completely new mortgage in just your name.
 The course of action that best suits you will depend on your situation.

-All parties on a joint mortgage are jointly and severally responsible for making sure the monthly payments are made, which means you and your ex-partner are equally liable for the mortgage all the time both names are on it.
+All parties on a joint mortgage are jointly and severally responsible for making sure the monthly payments are made, which means you and your ex-spouse or partner are equally liable for the mortgage all the while both names are on it.
 Any missed payments will damage your credit profiles equally.

-It makes sense that people often want to remove their ex-partner’s name from the mortgage after separation.
+It makes sense that people often want to remove their ex-spouse from the mortgage after divorce.
 They no longer share the property, therefore their ex-partner will be less inclined to continue making monthly payments which could damage both parties’ credit scores and put one party’s home at risk.

-To take a name off the mortgage, they must also be removed from the title deeds - which means the ownership of the property must change.
+To remove a name from a joint mortgage, they must also be removed from the title deeds - which means the ownership of the property must change.
 Sometimes one party actively wants to be removed, usually so they can borrow what they want on a new property with a new mortgage.

 Transferring any amount of ownership of a property is called a “transfer of equity” and is carried out by a licensed conveyancer.